-Edward Reginald Frampton junior (1872-1923), son of the stained glass artist, E R Frampton senior (see immediately below), trained as a painter in Italy and France, though in 1891 he was assisting his father and called himself a stained glass artist – a few windows by him are known, none of them in Sussex, though there may be some confusion with his father.
+Edward Reginald Frampton junior (1872-1923), son of the stained glass artist, E R Frampton senior (see immediately below), trained as a painter in Italy and France, though in 1891 he was assisting his father and called himself a stained glass artist – a few windows by him are known, none of them in Sussex, though there may be some confusion with his father who outlived him; an instance is the glass dating from 1920 at New Mill, Yorkshire which could be by either.
 During his training he was influenced by Symbolism and came to specialise in paintings with a religious subject.
 He was a member of the Art Workers Guild.

 Decoration: Hastings, – All Saints, chancel walls

 Edward Reginald Frampton senior (1845-1928) was born in Woolwich and trained as a glassmaker with Clayton and Bell.
 In the mid-1870s he worked with W F Dixon and Charles George Hean (1848-1926) and formed a partnership with the latter until its dissolution was announced in the London Gazette of 2 October 1877.
 He set up business in his own premises in Buckingham Palace Road around 1881.
 In 1891 he was living in Sutton, Surrey, still described as an artist in stained glass.
 In the same year his son of the same name (see immediately above) was assisting him, though he was otherwise better known as a painter.

 Friars Glass Studios

 This studio, which in 1978 produced a window at Keymer to the design of I McFarlane is not otherwise recorded in this name.
 It is possible but unlikely that it is connected with White Friars Stained Glass Ltd of Regina, Canada.
 By 1978 the firm of J Powell and Sons, otherwise known as Whitefriars Glass, which might otherwise have been a candidate, had ceased producing stained glass so this cannot be a misreading.